 Frankfurt am Main, DE

-The pavilion’s dramatic planar form articulates an assured yet subtle compression of space, framing views of the lake and the local topography.
-The building’s tectonic rigour is palpable, the seemingly gravity defying configuration enabling the floor plate and ceiling to cantilever some 6m beyond the lakeshore.
+Pavilion Siegen’s dramatic planar form articulates an assured yet subtle compression of space, framing views of the lake and the local topography.
+The building’s tectonic rigour is palpable, with its seemingly gravity defying configuration enabling the floor plate and ceiling to cantilever some 6m beyond the lakeshore.

-The scheme is both a weekend fishing retreat and a garage for three classic cars.
+The scheme is both a weekend fishing retreat and a garage for classic cars.
 A toilet and washroom facility is also included, as is a storage unit for the client’s angling equipment.
 Detailing is measured throughout - from the integrated lighting to the fully glazed internal area.

 Location: Siegen, DE